 Should you or any of your dependents require emergency care or admission to a participating hospital, you should present your Empire BlueCross BlueShield identification card at the time of service.
 The hospital will bill Empire for benefits payment.
 No claim forms are required for hospital coverage.
-See the EPO Guide, the blue pages at the end of this booklet, for more information about your hospital coverage.
+The pages at the end of this booklet, for more information about your hospital coverage.